 AUD/USD Pair

 The Australian Dollar (AUD) against the U.S. Dollar (USD) is one of the world’s most traded currency pairs.
-This walkthrough will help beginners understand how the Forex market works through the lens of AUD/USD.
+This walkthrough helps beginners understand Forex through the lens of AUD/USD.

 What is AUD/USD?

-AUD/USD represents how many U.S. dollars one Australian dollar can buy.
-If AUD/USD = 0.65, one AUD equals 65 U.S. cents.
-The first currency (AUD) is the base currency, and the second (USD) is the quote currency.
+AUD/USD shows how many U.S. dollars one Australian dollar can buy.
+The first currency (AUD) is the base, the second (USD) is the quote currency.

 How Forex Prices Move